Skip to main content

 Response:

-Returns the file content with appropriate Content-Type header.
+If a file at path exists in the library, returns the file content with the appropriate Content-Type header.

 URL Structure: